XRPLF/xrpl-dev-portal/content/tutorial-escrow.md

 // (Random hexadecimal, 78 chars in length)
 ```

 Save the condition and the fulfillment for later.
-Be sure to keep the fulfillment secret until you want to finish executing the held payment; anyone who knows the fulfillment can finish the escrow, releasing the held funds to their intended destination.
+Be sure to keep the fulfillment secret until you want to finish executing the held payment.
+Anyone who knows the fulfillment can finish the escrow, releasing the held funds to their intended destination.

 ### 2. Calculate release or cancel time